-When I speak of how I've found writing to be therapeutic, this is what I mean:
+When I speak of how I've found writing to be therapeutic and cathartic to my trichotillomania (compulsive hair pulling disorder) recovery, this is what I mean:

 * * *

-I met with my psychologist almost a year ago (2014).
+I met with my psychologist almost a year ago (2014) to help me with treating my trichotillomania.
 I shared how I was having this nervous/tense energy and constant anticipation that something bad was going to happen.
 This anxiety has been fairly consistent since 9/11.
 Today, I know that this anxiety is likely OCD / Intrusive Thoughts.

-The feelings of course all lead back to core negative beliefs that I am not good enough.
+The feelings of course all lead back to core negative beliefs that I am not good enough, which feeds my compulsive hair pulling.
 (In this case, not good enough to protect myself or my family because I am weak and powerless).

 My fear - and the narrative I keep running through my head is being at the scene of a terrorist attack.
 What I would do?
 Where would I run?
 Where would I hide?
 Would I be brave - or strong - enough to fight?
 I play this out everywhere I go, searching for how I would save myself, my husband & my son.